mecoookie/surreal.network/README.md

 ---

 ECDSA based signature verification contract.
 Used to create arbitrary minting restrictions.
+A more generalized **whitelist** mechanism.

 #### High Level Overview